How Adversity Has Made Me A Better Surgeon

 Much has been written about the obstacles that women face as surgeons.

 A recent article in the Wall Street Journal describes how referrals to all female surgeons in the same specialty dropped 54% after the death of a patient cared for by a single female surgeon.
 The researchers were shocked to discover that referrals to all female surgeons in the same specialty dropped dramatically even if they did not have adverse outcomes.
 Male surgeons in the same study did not experience any drop in referrals when they experienced the death of a patient.
 The authors concluded, “men appear to be treated as individuals while women are not.”

 As I thought about these results, I was saddened.
 Moving past the sadness, I began to think about what positive things can come out of this type of bias for a female surgeon.
 One possible result is that female surgeons have little margin for error in their clinical practice.
 This means in practical terms that if you are a female surgeon, you need to make fewer mistakes than a male surgeon.
 This can lead to better outcomes for patients.

 A report published last year in the British Medical Journal found that female surgeons have lower death rates, fewer complications, and fewer readmissions to the hospital a month after their procedure as compared to male surgeons.
-Another study published by the Harvard School of Public Health attributed the superior outcomes that female surgeons enjoy to the female surgeon’s ability to communicate with their patient and to engage the patient in order to ensure compliance with medications and postoperative instructions.
+Another study published by the Harvard School of Public Health attributed female surgeon’s superior outcomes, to the female surgeon’s ability to communicate with their patient and to engage the patient in order to ensure compliance with medications and postoperative instructions.